The CIE student advising office can help you with the following matters:

 Please note: All inquiries about admission as an undergraduate student to the University of Toronto should be directed to the Enrolment Services office.
 All inquiries about admission as a graduate student to the University of Toronto should be directed to the School of Graduate Studies.

 It is your responsibility to make sure that all your immigration and legal documents are maintained and up-to-date.
 CIE holds regular information sessions and workshops to help you understand your responsibilities.
-It is important to regularly check CIE's website for news updates and workshop dates.
+Please regularly check CIE's website for updated information and workshop dates.

 - CIE Orientation information sessions (August/ September and January)